The Ultimate Guide to Travel Nurse Agency Housing

 That’s a difference of $700 per month between the housing reimbursement and the Extended Stay.
 You want to make sure that the $700 per month is added to your pay.

-Again, not all companies will do this.
-Also, companies that don’t do it are not ripping you off.
-Instead, they have legitimate concerns that they are guilty of wage recharacterization when they adjust pay in this scenario.
+Again, not all companies will add this difference to your pay.
+Also, companies that don’t do it are not necessarily ripping you off.
+Instead, they may have legitimate concerns that they will be guilty of wage recharacterization if they adjust pay like this.
 Essentially, they are taking money that they were using to cover a business expense and adding that money to the employee’s pay.

 Now that we’ve covered the company related issues you must consider, let’s take a look at the issues specifically related to the housing itself.
 In the next sections we’ll cover what you need to know for each of the common types of travel nurse housing.